THEORY OF MIND

 EVALUATION OF THE READING THE MIND IN THE EYES TEST

-The Eyes Task may be criticised for having low mundane realism because the procedure does not resemble the conditions under which people normally interpret emotions in everyday life.
+The “ Reading the mind in the eyes test is an alternative method for assessing TOM but has been be criticised for having low mundane realism because the procedure does not resemble the conditions under which people normally interpret emotions in everyday life.
 In real social interactions, emotional understanding relies on multiple sources of information, including the full facial expression, body language, tone of voice and verbal communication.
 By contrast, the Eyes Task requires participants to infer mental states using only photographs of the eye region.

 These replications suggest that although the task is simplified and somewhat artificial, it still functions as a reliable experimental measure of mental state recognition.
 One remaining limitation is that performance partly depends on language ability, because participants must select from complex mental state vocabulary when identifying emotions